 Step 1: Choose Your Timeframe

-Try to pick a period that most fascinates you, makes you nostalgic, and makes you feel comfortable.
+Try to pick a period that most fascinate you, makes you nostalgic, and makes you feel comfortable.
 There is no need to be concerned if you can’t discover something at first glance because every decade has witnessed a variety of fashion trends.
 You do not have to look at one part of the story.
 Ten years make up a decade, and there are numerous trends.
 Do not rain on one’s parade.

 Step 2: Transform Your Makeup and Hairstyles